 - Ensure all team members and supporters behave in a sportsmanlike manner.

 - Provide competition feedback to Sports Supervisor if necessary.

 10.1 All players in each team are required to present themselves in conforming uniforms for each match.
 Uniforms are to have the same colour and shade.

-10.5 New teams or individuals joining a team during the course of a season may be given some leeway in regard to correct uniform at the discretion of the umpire/referee or Sports Team Leader.
+10.8 New teams or individuals joining a team during the course of a season may be given some leeway with regards to correct uniform at the discretion of the Sports Team Leader and/or Supervisors.

 11.1 The penalty for playing illegal players is automatic forfeiture of the match in which the offence occurred.